eng-mohammad-mousa/Typing_Speed_Test/README.md

 ## Installation

-Follow the steps below to run the Snake Game project:
+Follow the steps below to run the project:

 1. Download or clone the project from the GitHub repository:
    ```